mixer/developer-docs/pages/01.guides/03.core/02.BasicTutorial/doc.md

 const client = new Mixer.Client(new Mixer.DefaultRequestRunner());
 ```

 To get the user's channel name we'll ask for it from the command line and use this to make a REST request that will provide a response with their channel details.
-We'll then print out how many viewers the have on their channel.
+We'll then print out how many viewers they have on their channel.

 ```js
 'use strict';